Sourdough Apple Fritter Focaccia

 Here’s How I Made It-

 - In a large mixing bowl, combine 100g active sourdough starter, 375g filtered water, 30g honey and mix until milky.
 Then, add 500g unbleached bread flour, and 10g salt.
-Mix until fully incorporated.
+Mix until fully incorporated and let rest for about 30 minutes.

-- Perform a couple of sets of stretch and folds.
+- Perform a couple of sets of stretch and folds 30 minutes apart to strengthen the dough.
 Cover and let the dough bulk ferment at room temperature overnight (8–12 hours).

 - Preheat your oven to 425°F (218°C).
 Peel and chop 1 apple, then set it aside.

 - In a small bowl, melt 1 stick of unsalted butter.
-Use a portion to grease a 9×13” baking pan.
-Mix the remaining melted butter with 1–2 tbsp cinnamon and ¼–½ cup brown sugar.
+Use a portion to grease a 9×13” baking pan or 12 inch cast iron skillet.
+Mix the remaining melted butter with 1–2 tbsp cinnamon and ¼–½ cup brown sugar depending on how sweet you want it.

 - Transfer the dough into the greased baking pan, gently stretching it to cover the bottom.